kklimas/evolution-simulator/README.md

     - energy needed to reproduction should be greater than energy wasted during it

-## Live map data
+## Map data
-During simulation, it is shown a panel that presents current parameters of map (day, animals number plants number, etc.)
+During simulation, it is shown a panel that presents current parameters of map (day, animals number, plants number, etc.)

 There is also possibility to look at information about selected animal.
 To do so simply stop simulation